MW 16x9 / N38 - neodymium magnet

 - Due to their susceptibility to corrosion in a humid environment, we recommend using waterproof magnets made of rubber, plastic, or other moisture-resistant materials when using them outdoors,

-- Possible danger to health from tiny fragments of magnets pose a threat, when accidentally ingested, which becomes significant in the context of children's health.
-Furthermore, miniscule components of these magnets can complicate diagnosis when they are in the body.
+- Health risk arising from small pieces of magnets pose a threat, when accidentally ingested, which becomes significant in the context of child safety.
+Furthermore, miniscule components of these products can hinder the diagnostic process when they are in the body.

 Exercise Caution with Neodymium Magnets